 The implication of all of that puts them at risk.
 No matter what changes an organization begins to implement now, by the time those changes are in place the world will have changed again and the organization will be behind.
 Not only will they be behind but new competition can and will come from places not even on the company’s radar.

 Just one of the implications of the forces mentioned above is the lowering of barriers to entry.
 The cost and time it takes to create an enterprise with the capabilities of a mature organization for many industries is shrinking significantly.
 Mark Andreesen, Silicon Valley legend, suggested “software is eating the world.” in a Wall Street Journal article he published.
-Organizations ‘born in the cloud’ can be designed from scratch with completely different structures and operating principles from traditional legacy organizations.
+Organizations ‘born in the cloud’ can be designed from scratch with completely different structures and operating principles from traditional legacy organizations like SharpenedKnife.